thiagozs/go-cryptorz/README.md

-go-cryptorz - enocder / decoder
+go-cryptorz - encoder / decoder
 ---

-Test with encode some string by cypher, base64 and AES.
+Encode and Decode some data with cypher, base64 and AES.

 Usage:
 ```golang